ffekirnew/a2sv-backend-engineering/week-2/day-7/README.md

 # BlogApp
 This is a bloging app created with ASP.NET Core Web Api.
-The project follows the Clean Architecture pattern where the files have been divided into Domain, Application, Infrastructure and Presentation.
+The main goal of this task was to be able to use EFCore to integrate PostgreSQL with .Net development.
+The method to allow users to access it was our choice and I have gone with a REST(ful) API.
+The project follows the Clean Architecture pattern where the code base has been divided into Domain, Application, Infrastructure and Presentation.
 The project also contains a test module, which contains unit tests for the application.

 ## Table of Contents
 1. [Features](#features)